Day 31: Hwy58 mile 566.5 to mile 592.9 (26.4 miles, 42.5km)

 I over took four people early on and didn’t catch their names except for a Korean guy with the trail name Happy.
 His English wasn’t very good but he conveyed everything through his huge smile, hand gestures and an infectious laugh.
 Perfectly named.
 We leaped frogged each other right through to lunch, always laughing as we past.

 Following an ATV track for quite a while the trail descended only to immediately ascend again to a ridge with yet more wind turbines.
 These things are everywhere.

 By 12:30 I’d reached the Golden Oaks Spring and was ready for lunch having knocked out 17 miles already.
 I was happy with that.

 The spring was shaded by taller trees and there were a stack of hikers all the same idea – lounge in the shade and have lunch.
-They were all new faces to me except Andrew form the UK (still not sure of his trail name) now sporting a freshly cut mow hawk.
+They were all new faces to me except Kevin form the UK (still not sure of his trail name) now sporting a freshly cut mohawk.
 Nice!